jensdietrich/se-teaching/asm/README.md

 ```

 While the static analysis (example 2 described before) does also report the method where the field write takes place, the dynamic analsis can do more -- it can report the stack trace, i.e. the invocation chain of methods leading to field access.
 This  provides more analysis context.
+Note that the top stackframes are created by the instrumentation, in a real-world application, those would be removed (i.e. the stacktrace would be sanitised).